BhavnaNayak/Raksha_Pipe_Business_Analyst/README.md

-                                    # Raksha_Pipe_Project

 # RAKSHA PIPES REPORT

-A brief description of what this project does and who it's for.
-Welcome to My  Python SQL Power BI Integration project!
-This project aims to demonstrate the seamless integration of Python, SQL, and Power BI for data analysis and visualization purposes.
-By combining these powerful tools, we can efficiently manipulate, query, analyze, and visualize data from various sources.

 ## Project Overview

-In this project, i leveraged Python for data extraction, transformation,.
-And utilized SQL for data querying and manipulation within relational databases.
-Finally, we employ Power BI to create insightful visualizations and reports based on the processed data.
+A demonstration of Python, SQL, and Power BI integration for data analysis and visualization.

-##  Project Description
+## Data Generation

- ## Fake Data Generation (Python)
+### Fake Data Generation (Python)

-The first step in the project involved generating fake data using Python.
-We used libraries such as faker to create realistic-looking data for customers, orders, and suppliers.
+- Utilized Python libraries such as faker to generate realistic-looking data for customers, orders, and suppliers.

-To generate fake data using Python,
+## Database Design

-## Database Creation (SQL)
+### Database Creation (SQL)

-After generating fake data, we created a SQL database to store the data.
-We used SQLite for simplicity, but you can use any SQL database management system (DBMS) like MySQL, PostgreSQL, etc.

-To create the SQL database:
+- Created a SQL database using SQLite to store generated fake data.
-1. Execute the SQL script create_database.sql to create the database schema.
+- Executed SQL script create_database.sql to establish the database schema.
-2. Import the generated fake data into the database tables.
+- Imported the generated fake data into the appropriate database tables.

-## Power BI Dashboard
+## Dashboard Creation

-Finally, we built a Power BI dashboard to visualize the data stored in the SQL database.
-Power BI provides powerful tools for creating interactive dashboards and reports.
-To create the Power BI dashboard:
+### Power BI Dashboard
-1. Connect Power BI to the SQL database.
+- Connected Power BI to the SQL database.
-2. Import the necessary tables from the database.
+- Imported necessary tables for analysis.
-3. Design and create visualizations such as bar charts, line charts, and KPI cards to analyze the data.
+- Designed visualizations including bar charts, line charts, and KPI cards.
-4. Arrange the visualizations on the dashboard canvas to provide insights into key metrics and trends.
+- Arranged visualizations on the dashboard canvas to provide insights into key metrics and trends.

+## Setup Instructions
+- Instructions on how to set up and run the project, including dependencies and execution steps.

+## Presentation
+- A brief presentation summarizing the project's objectives, methodologies, and outcomes.

+## Screenshots
+- Visual representations of the Power BI dashboard showcasing key visualizations and insights derived from the data.

+This structured outline should help organize your report effectively.